Zawar-Ahmed10p/Session-History-and-Rating/README.md

-# basic-app
+# Session-History-and-Rating

-This template should help get you started developing with Vue 3 in Vite.
+This app has login, signup, session history and session detail vies aswell as session can be rating with no existing rating record

 ## Recommended IDE Setup